stackabletech/ad-init/README.md

 - A Windows Server installation ISO (download from https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022)
 - A Kubernetes cluster (kind is suggested) running the Stackable Data Platform

-In addition, for a completely unattended installation, the ISO must be patched using cdrtools.

 When using Nix, you *need* to run inside `direnv` or `nix-shell` (which will provide Ansible for you).
 Nixpkgs's regular Ansible is *not* enough.

 ## Using it

 1. Put your Windows ISO in `target/Windows Server 2022 EVAL.iso` (or modify `install_iso_windows` to point at it)
 2. Run `ansible-playbook install.yaml -i inventory.ini`
-3. Open virt-manager
-4. When the VM appears, open it and answer the "press any key to boot" prompt (reboot the VM if you missed it)
-5. Wait for the playbook to complete
+3. Wait for the playbook to complete
-    6. Done!
+4. Done!

-### Completely unattended (noprompt patch)
+### Completely unattended on UEFI (noprompt patch)

+NOTE: This is mostly a note for any future remigration to UEFI.
+This patch is not required when using BIOS boot.

 The "press any key to boot" prompt can be disabled by patching the Windows ISO, but this requires a slightly manual one-time process as root: